dfeyer/DoItRight/README.markdown

-##formidable-react-native-app-boilerplate
+## DoItRight
-> React Native / Redux / Babel boilerplate.
+> React Native / Redux / Babel playground, goals is to build a todo apps on top of the UI provided by [Invision](http://www.invisionapp.com/do).

+Currently the focus on the project is on the UI implementation.

+External contributions highly welcome.
+I start this project to learn React Native, so open to comments and external reviews.

+Feel free to contact me on [twitter](https://twitter.com/dfeyer)

 #### Features